ryanxingql/powerqe/README.md

 # PowerQE

-This repository supports some quality enhancement approaches for compressed image/video based on PyTorch and MMEditing.
+This repository supports some quality enhancement approaches for compressed image/video based on PyTorch and MMagic.

 Image approaches: